 Discover 20 more genius uses for baking soda.

 Reorganizing your entire dresser probably seems like a daunting chore.
 But if you break it down into smaller, more manageable tasks, you might be more likely to get it done.
 Start by choosing one cluttered drawer and refolding all of the clothes inside.
 It will only take a minute, but you’ll be one step closer to getting your home in tip-top shape.

 No need to display bulky outerwear year-round.
 If the weather has recently warmed up, corral your winter coats and move them out of sight.
 You can box them up and put them in the attic, or simply hang them in the back of your closet.
 Either way, you’ll be thankful to have extra space for your spring and summer wardrobe.

-Canada’s top organizers reveal how to declutter every room of your home.
+Are you a borderline hoarder?
+Here’s how to declutter every room in your home.

 Say goodbye to the nasty layer of gunk inside your car’s cup holders.
 Months of soda spills and sweaty water bottles can be erased in one minute; just give each holder a quick scrub using Clorox wipes.

 Check out more car interior cleaning tips to refresh your ride.